igl/prelude/README.md

 Prelude
 -------

-Utility set for dealing with <strike>Java</strike>ECMAScript primitives.
+Utility set for <strike>Java</strike>ECMAScript.
+Includes a lot of common helpers for primitive transformations and control flow.
+Most functions are curried for a smooth integration with your API.

 - Written in <a href="http://www.livescript.net">LiveScript</a>, because Javascript.
 - Inspired by